ricardojoserf/file-hider/README.md

 ![Screenshot](img/Screenshot.png)

-And the real one is in ... y/z/x!
+And the real one is stored in ... *y/z/x/*!